THE NIBBLE (TM) - Great Finds for Foodies (tm)

 • Saucisse (so-CEASE).
 A small, fresh sausage.
 Variations include saucisse chaude, warm sausage; saucisse de Francfort, a hot dog; saucisse de Strasbourg, a redskinned hot dog; and saucisse de Toulouse, a mild country-style pork sausage.

-• Saucisson (so-see-SOWN).
+• Saucisson (so-see-SEWN).
 A large air-dried sausage, such as salami, eaten sliced as a cold cut.
 When eaten fresh and warm, it is called saucisson chaud, or hot sausage.
 Variations include saucisson à l’ail, garlic sausage, usually served warm; saucisson d’Arles, a dried salami-style sausage of pork, beef and seasonings from Arles, in Provence; saucisson de campagne, any country-style sausage; saucisson de Lyon, air-dried pork sausage, flavored with garlic and pepper and studded with chunks of pork fat; saucisson de Morteau, plump smoked pork sausage that takes its name from the town of Morteau in the Jura (it is distinctive because a wooden peg is tied in the sausage casing on one end and it is traditionally the sausage eaten at Christmas, hence it it also called Jésus de Morteau); saucisson en croûte, sausage cooked in a pastry crust; and saucisson sec, any dried sausage, or salami.

 • Terrine (tuh-REEN).
 A terrine is an earthenware dish named after the French word terre, meaning “earth.”
 It denotes that the dish has been baked in an dish.
 Traditionally, pâté baked in pastry were made in long, loaf-shaped earthenware terrines.
 Today, metal forms with releasable sides are often used for ease in removing the pate.
 See also Pâté.